Negative-light/PUBLIC_VUALT/jeremiah-the-season-for-correction.md

 A second element is to understand the significance of this time figure.
 It was make up for the land Sabbaths that Judah weren't following every 7 years for ~490 years [^garner-howes] [^4].
 This is also a symbolized number for the "highest measure of completeness" [^ellicott].

 Another note is that God's sovereignty is being shown here in that someone who doesn't know God and may even hate him is being actively used for God's purposes [^john-gill].
-This ties in to a whole free will paradox which may be a fruitful discusion and I maybe we can dive into that outselves.
+This ties in to a whole free will paradox which may be a fruitful discussion and I maybe we can dive into that ourselves.

 ### Judgment to Babylon
 Now this doesn't not mean that God is going to ignore his "servant" Babylon who is also a desperately wicked nation and God would still judge them.
 The idea of God using the wicked as a tool of judgment is even mentioned in the New Testament where [[🧑Paul|Paul]] requests the Corinthians to pray a man over to Satan for incest [^5].
 In both cases God uses a known evil to judge but doesn't ignore the fact that the evil entity will be judged.